-Models with Advanced Climate Control System:

-Push the air recirculation " button twice to draw outside air into the passenger compartment.
-The indicator light on the air recirculation " button will turn off.

-Push the outside air circulation " " button to draw outside air into the passenger compartment.
-The indicator light on the outside air circulation " " button will turn on.
+- Models with Advanced Climate Control System: - Push the air recirculation " button twice to draw outside air into the passenger compartment.
+The indicator light on the air recirculation " button will turn off. - Models without Advanced Climate Control System: - Push the outside air circulation "" button to draw outside air into the passenger compartment.
+The indicator light on the outside air circulation "" button will turn on.